deskpro/deskpro-importer-tools/importers/custom/README.md

 You can now optionally verify the integrity of your data:

-`$ php bin/import verify --input-path=/path/to/your/json/files/base/path`
+`$ php bin/console dp:import:verify --input-path=/path/to/your/json/files/base/path`

 When you're ready, go ahead and apply the import to your live database:

-`$ php bin/import apply --input-path=/path/to/your/json/files/base/path`
+`$ php bin/console dp:import:apply --input-path=/path/to/your/json/files/base/path`